 You can get a blood test to see if you have the hepatitis C virus.

 Are There Any Long-Term Effects of Hepatitis C?

 Yes.
-In those infected with hepatitis C, 75% to 85% may develop a long-term infection.
+In people who have hepatitis C, 75% to 85% may develop a long-term infection.
 Hepatitis C is one of the top reasons that people need a liver transplant.

 What's the Treatment for Hepatitis C?

 Hepatitis C treatments have changed a lot in recent years.
 The latest is a once-daily pill called Harvoni that cures the disease in most people in 8-12 weeks.
 It combines two drugs: Sovaldi (sofosbuvir) and ledipasvir.
 In clinical trials, the most common side effects were fatigue and headache.